-We exist to change mindsets that accept gender-based violence, and the culture of not seeking justice which results from complex judicial processes, low conviction rates and social stigma.
+We strive to shift the mindsets that accept child marriage, gender-based violence, and the culture of not seeking justice which results from putting a low value on the girl child, a complex judicial system and social stigma.
 Only 2.6% of married women in Bangladesh experiencing violence take legal action.
 Dedicated services to respond to violence are often unavailable.

-Our community-led approach supports women to enhance their leadership capacities and work with men and adolescents to create transformative change towards a society without gender-based violence.
-We started in October 2021, through the consolidation of two of BRAC’s rights-based programmes: Human Rights and Legal Services and the Community Empowerment Programme.
+Our community-led approach empowers girls to drive transformative change towards a society free from child marriage.
+Our legal aid services enable violence survivors to claim their rights.
+We started in October 2021, through the consolidation of BRAC’s two rights-based programmes: Human Rights and Legal Services and the Community Empowerment Programme.

 women leaders preventing gender-based violence and promoting rights in rural areas

 recovered through Alternative Dispute Resolution (ADR) and courts in favour of clients

 “BRAC Social Empowerment and Legal Protection Programme is actively engaged in grassroots initiatives for women's empowerment, child marriage prevention, and provision of legal assistance.
 Girls brigade called Swapnosarothi is being formed, consisting of adolescent girls who participate in diverse life skills development sessions.
 These initiatives are strategically designed to foster women's empowerment and deter child marriages.
 Furthermore, the programme plays a pivotal role in advocating women's rights, settling familial disputes, and facilitating the reconciliation of marital relationships through alternative dispute resolution mechanisms.
 The programme maintains consistent communication with the upazila administration to ensure effective implementation.
 The upazila administration stands in alliance, offering comprehensive cooperation to support these endeavours.
 My best wishes extend to the success of this programme.”